 Resilience is key to ensuring your services are able to operate normally in the face of faults and challenges.
 This normally refers to challenges caused by external factors, such as instances being removed from service, or targeted attacks to your service but could also be down to misconfiguration of components in the makeup of your system.

-Observability can help analyze your entire system for potential faults and changes in user behaviour through a combination of monitoring, alerting, tracing, log aggregation and analytics.
+Observability can help analyze your entire system for potential faults and changes in user behavior through a combination of monitoring, alerting, tracing, log aggregation and analytics.

 Observability can be an incredibly difficult thing to administer, especially if you have written your microservices in a range of languages.
 However, a platform capability, with an understanding of traffic flow makes it a lot easier to implement.